Stucco Finish Coat Guide: Texture, Color, and Application

 |---|---|---|---|

-The thickness of the finish coat (approx 1/8") is determined by the size of the sand grain (aggregate).
+The nominal thickness of the finish coat is approximately 1/8 inch.
+This thickness is dictated by the aggregate sand grain size (**ASTM C897** sieve mesh):

 3. Application: The Art of the Trowel

-Cement Finish: Must be misted with water for 48 hours to slow down hydration and prevent shrinkage cracks.
+- Cement Finish: Cures by hydration.
+Under **ASTM C926**, it must be misted with water for at least 48 hours to slow drying and prevent shrinkage cracking.
+Avoid application during dry Santa Ana wind events.

 Conclusion: The Final Seal

-The finish coat is your home's first line of defense against the sun and rain.
-Whether you choose the rustic charm of cement or the sleek uniformity of acrylic, ensuring a consistent application thickness (1/8") is key to longevity.
+The finish coat is your home's primary line of defense against the elements.
+Whether you choose the Old World charm of cement or the elastic durability of acrylic, maintaining a consistent 1/8-inch thickness and respecting the curing requirements are key to a 50-year facade.

 Frequently Asked Questions About Stucco